bradgwest/paap/write/paper.md

 have $32$, $64$, and $128$ filters, respectively.
 In all cases the stride length is $2$ pixels and the kernel size (local receptive field) is $5 \times 5$ for the first two convolutional layers, and $3 \times 3$ for the final layer.
 All layers use the ELU activation function.
-The output of the final convolutional layer is flattened in to a vector of size
+The output of the final convolutional layer is flattened into a vector of size
 $327,684$, which is fully connected to the embedded space.
-We follow [@Castellano_and_Vessio_2020] and set the size of the embedded space to $32$.
+We follow Castellano and Vessio and set the size of the embedded space to $32$.
 From the embedded space, the decoder recreates images with an architecture that mirrors the encoder.

 ### Clustering

-The architecture of the clustering layer is derived from [@Xie_et_al_2017], who introduced the method as part of Deep Embedded Clustering (DEC) which, after pre-training a feature space with stacked autoencoders, optimizes network parameters by computing a probability distribution for membership to a set of cluster centroids and uses stochastic gradient descent via
+The architecture of the clustering layer is derived from Xie et al. [@Xie_et_al_2017], who introduced the method as part of Deep Embedded Clustering (DEC), which, after pre-training a feature space with stacked autoencoders, optimizes network parameters by computing a probability distribution for membership to a set of cluster centroids and uses stochastic gradient descent via